mongodb-labs/mongo-c-driver-async/docs/ref/vec.rst

   ``[[2]]`` is equivalent to calling ``[[1]]`` followed by an immediate `item_vec_resize`.

   :param n: The number of objects to be created.
-New objects are |zero-initialized|
   :param alloc_okay: A boolean that is set to |true| when the function succeeds.
     A |false| result indicates an allocation failure.
 This must not be null, as this is the only reliable way to detect allocation failures.